Pipeline foes gear up for large northern Minnesota protests

-Organizers say they expect hundreds of people to participate in the “Treaty People Gathering,” which they are billing as the largest show of resistance yet to the project.
+Organizers say they expect hundreds of people to participate in the “Treaty People Gathering” on Monday, which they are billing as the largest show of resistance yet to the project.
 They plan to march to the headwaters of the Mississippi River, one of the water crossings for the pipeline, where they will deliver speeches and participate in organized civil disobedience.

 Opponents of the project have say they will do whatever it takes to block completion of the project, including risk being arrested.
 Among those they say will be on hand Monday will be actors Jane Fonda, Catherine Keener, Rosanna Arquette and Taylor Schilling, as well as environmentalist and author Bill McKibben.